jmontgomery30/moneyclip/README.md

 ## Project Description

-This project is a local Python version of OpusClip, a tool designed for video creators to repurpose longer videos into short, engaging content for social media platforms like YouTube Shorts, TikTok, and Instagram Reels.
+This project is a local Python version of Clipping software, a tool designed for video creators to repurpose longer videos into short, engaging content for social media platforms like YouTube Shorts, TikTok, and Instagram Reels.
 The tool offers a range of features including AI Clipping, AI B-Roll, animated captions, social media scheduling, team workspace and collaboration tools, virality score, export and integration options, customization and branding, and aspect ratio adjustments.

 ### Key Features